-We have acted as bond counsel to The Commonwealth of Massachusetts (the "Commonwealth") in connection with the issuance by the Commonwealth of its \$350,000,000 General Obligation Bonds, Consolidated Loan of 2014, Series E (Green Bonds), dated the date of delivery (the "Bonds").
-In such capacity, we have examined such law and such certified proceedings and other documents as we have deemed necessary to render this opinion.
+We have acted as Bond Counsel to The Commonwealth of Massachusetts (the "Commonwealth") in connection with the issuance by the Commonwealth of its \$500,000,000 General Obligation Bonds, Consolidated Loan of 2014, Series F (the "Series F Bonds") dated the date of delivery thereof.

+We have examined the law and such certified proceedings and other papers as we deemed necessary to render this opinion.
 As to questions of fact material to our opinion, we have relied upon the certified proceedings and other certifications of public officials and others furnished to us without undertaking to verify the same by independent investigation.

-Based upon the foregoing, we are of the opinion that, under existing law:
+On the basis of the foregoing, we are of the opinion, under existing law, as follows: